How to manage residents during a major body corporate paint project

 Experienced strata painters will work with you as a strata manager to put together an action plan for minimal disruption to residents.
 This plan will include scheduling different areas at different times to manage car and foot traffic, work at times suitable for residents and incorporate other considerations for a seamless job.

-By working to a plan, body corporate painters can limit their work to certain spaces (minimising the amount of materials stored at different places) and leave happy residents, which is your ultimate goal.
+By working to a plan, body corporate painters can limit their work to certain spaces (minimising the number of materials stored at different places) and leave happy residents, which is your ultimate goal.

 If you would like more information about how Summit Coatings can assist you with your next major works, please contact us via email, or call 02 9973 3131.